 Consider, for example, the even toed ungulates.
 This is an order of land animals that includes the following families of species:

 This order encompasses some 220 terrestrial species of animals.
 So rather than having to stow 220 pairs of animals on board the ark Noah would only have had to stow one.
 That’s obviously quite a savings in both space and required supplies.

 The problem is that this idea would never work.
 According to the bible Noah released the animals from the ark to repopulate the planet:

 “Bring forth with you every living thing that is with you of all flesh–birds and animals and every creeping thing that creeps on the earth–that they may breed abundantly on the earth, and be fruitful and multiply upon the earth.”Genesis 8:17, RSV

 So from the single pair of animals from the even toed ungulates the 220 species of that order were somehow regenerated.
 How, exactly, did that work?
 There are only two possibilities.
 The first is that Noah relied on cross breeding.
 To this end he would have put a male of one species from the even toed ungulates with a female of a different species of the same order on board the ark.
 For example he might have boarded a male sheep and a female camel.
 Then when the animals were released from the ark they would have crossbred and regenerated all of the species of the even toed ungulates order.

 The problem is that this approach is just not how crossbreeding works.
 Usually the offspring of crossbreeds are sterile.
-There are some cases in which the offspring are not sterile– as in the case of mules.
-Donkeys can breed with horses to produce mules; but mules are sterile and cannot reproduce.
+There are some cases in which the offspring of crossbreeds are not sterile– but they are rare.